-This new station will connect the Roosevelt neighborhood to Seattle’s growing Link Light Rail system and multi-modal public transportation network.
+This new station is a catalyst for growth and equitable density by connecting the Roosevelt neighborhood to Seattle’s growing Link Light Rail system and multi-modal public transportation network.

 6501 12th Ave NE

 Even before construction was complete, Roosevelt Station has been a catalyst for neighborhood development.
 Communication with the surrounding community early in the design process revealed strong support for up-zoning the surrounding neighborhood to increase density.
 The neighborhood is bustling with numerous new construction projects focused on transit oriented development.

 This Link Light Rail station will connect the Roosevelt neighborhood to Seattle’s continuously growing multi-modal transportation network.
 The station entries maximize daylight and openness to provide a welcoming experience for patrons.
 Connections to neighborhood greenways and green streets provide safe, seamless access for pedestrians and bicyclists.

 Close collaboration within the design team was critical to addressing the project’s unique challenges, including the platform depth ranging from 65 to 85 feet below grade.
 Despite this significant depth, providing daylight onto the platform was a primary design goal, to enhance the quality of the space and provide natural wayfinding to guide patrons up to the plaza after arriving on the train.